vdclab/vdclab-wiki/KEGG-Mapper.md

 ## Notes from Users

-#### Reconstruct Pathway
+### Reconstruct Pathway

-- take a table of KEGG KO number as entry (see example).
+- Take a table of KEGG KO number as entry (see example).
-- can take multiple organisms with the # separation (see example 2).
+- Can take multiple organisms with the # separation (see example 2).
 - Get a result on KEGG Metabolic map, Brite and Modules.

-#### Search Pathway
+### Search Pathway

-- take different KEGG object to map them.
+- Take different KEGG object to map them.
-- same type of result as previous tool.
+- Same type of result as previous tool.

-#### Search&Color Pathway
+### Search&Color Pathway

-- same tool as above but you can specify colors.
+- Same tool as above but you can specify colors.

-#### Color Pathway
+### Color Pathway

-- color chosen pathway.
+- Color chosen pathway.
-- choose color depnding on input (see examples).
+- Choose color depnding on input (see examples).

-#### Join Brite
+### Join Brite

-- used to add a column of your choice to the Brite tables.
+- Used to add a column of your choice to the Brite tables.
-- you need to be familiar with the Brite tables first.
+- You need to be familiar with the Brite tables first.

-#### Convert ID
+### Convert ID

-- convert NCBI or Uniprot id to KO id.
+- Convert NCBI or Uniprot Id to KO Id.

-#### Annotate Sequence
+### Annotate Sequence

-- enter a protein multifasta.
+- Enter a protein multifasta.
-- sequenced are annotated and mapped to the pathways.
+- Sequenced are annotated and mapped to the pathways.

 ## Ease of use